 Non participant observation is when a researcher observes from a distance and does not immerse himself in the group.

-are another research tool; Interviews are a qualative method of gaining data from your interviewee (your sample) in order to gain evidence.
+Interviews are another research tool; Interviews are a qualative method of gaining data from your interviewee (your sample) in order to gain evidence.
 It allows you to dig deeper asking the questions why?

 It should be noted however that it is not a conversation and interviews should follow some sort of structure and you must be able to retain this data in order for it to benefit your research project.